 2.5 Processing Workflows and Accuracy Specifications

-The table below defines the processing workflows and accuracy specifications used for the processing of imagery by DCS Spatial Services.
+The table below defines the processing workflows, accuracy specifications and quality assurance (QA) considerations used for the processing of imagery by DCS Spatial Services.

 These processing standards match the Capture and Data specifications in 2.4.